 What is Internal Consulting?

-At a time where most large companies have now a corporate venturing entity, another trend has started to emerge in most Companies: internal consulting.
+At a time when most large companies have now a corporate venturing entity, another trend has started to emerge in most Companies: internal consulting.
 While most Western companies are regularly using Consulting, the hefty prices combined with the need for specialized resources have prompted some clients to explore new options to fulfill their needs.

 Consulting Expenses have also skyrocketed in the last 20 years.
 On one hand, Companies are buying way more than before, on the other one the major players have steeply increased their fees per consultant.
 With the pressure on OPEX, executives have to find other ways to get the support of consultants at a lower cost.